learn-co-curriculum/phase-1-context-lab/README.md

 This lesson covers how `this` works, all in one place.
 An important place where `this` is implicitly set is when new instances of classes are created.
-Class definition and instance creation are hallmarks of object-oriented ("OO") programming, a style you might not be familiar with.
+Class definition and instance creation are hallmarks of object-oriented ("OO") programming, a style you might not be familiar with in JavaScript.
 Rather than ignore this important case until later, we're going to cover it now, even though you might not be familiar with OO programming.

 If you're not familiar with OO in JavaScript (or anywhere for that matter!), that's OK, just remember this rule for later.
 When you see `this` inside